 5G Lab Germany

-The 5G Lab Germany is a world leading research center focusing on the fifth generation of mobile communication system with more than 20 TU Dresden professors and around 20 industry partners.
-The focus is to carry out research on low latency, resilient, and secure communication to boost the digital transfer in Germany.
+The 5G Lab Germany is a world-leading research center that focuses on the fifth generation of mobile communication systems.
+It has more than 20 TU Dresden professors and around 20 industry partners.
+Its mission is to conduct research on low-latency, resilient, and secure communication to promote digital transformation in Germany.